dschreibe/tic-tac-toe-game/README.md

 Shows game results, including the winner or a draw message.
 Provides logs for actions like moves, chat messages, and errors.
 * User Interface (GUI): Option of using a GUI which has same functionality of console based game but with an easier to use user interface.
+* Encrypted messages sent from client and server using key exchange, this ensures no one can capture network packets to see plain text data transmitted.
+These keys are changed with each new run of the server/client.

 **Security/Risk Evaluation**